himani-arora-ha/himani-arora-ha.github.io/content/sections/aboutme.md

 Welcome to my website.
-I am an Predoc with STICERD at the LSE, working with [Robin Burgess](https://robinburgess.com) and [Oriana Bandiera](https://orianabandiera.net).
-I am interested in political economy and development economics, and have previously worked on conflict and political reservations in India, democratic transitions and state repression, and longevity.

-I plan to start a PhD in Economics in Fall 2021.
+I am a postdoctoral researcher at the Helmholtz Research Center  [HZDR](https://hzdr.de).
+I received my Ph.D. in Physics from TU Dresden in 2020.
+My research is about ultra-thin semiconductors and their electronic applications.

 __[Curriculum Vitae](/pdf/JOld_CV.pdf)__ (Version November 2020)